immich-app/immich/docs/docs/FAQ/Machine-Learning-FAQ.md

 You can change to a multilingual model listed [here](https://huggingface.co/collections/immich-app/multilingual-clip-654eb08c2382f591eeb8c2a7) by going to Administration > Machine Learning Settings > Smart Search and replacing the name of the model.
 Be sure to re-run Smart Search on all assets after this change.
 You can then search in over 100 languages.

 :::note
-feel free to make a feature request if there's a model you want to use that isn't in Immich Huggingface list.
+Feel free to make a feature request if there's a model you want to use that isn't in [Immich Huggingface list](https://huggingface.co/immich-app).
 :::

 ### Does Immich support Facial Recognition for videos ?